How To Solve A Washer Making Clicking Noises: 7 Steps

 #7: Preventative Measures and Maintenance

 Remember, an ounce of prevention is worth a pound of cure.
-To keep your washer running smoothly and noise-free, follow these simple tips:
+To keep your washer running smoothly and noise-free, follow the simple tips below:

-Following these steps will make you more likely to catch any issues before they become catastrophes.
+Following the steps above will make you more likely to spot any issues before they become larger inconveniences.

 Conclusion